Pulover/PuloversMacroCreator/Documentation/Main.md

 **Auto.**: Selects the Automatic Hotkey to execute the currently selected Macro (The Win option adds the Windows Key as modifier).

 **Joystick**: Sets a joystick button to run the Macro.
-Press any button while the window is active to detect it.
+When activated the Auto.
+Hotkey box will switch to accept only joystick buttons.
 Only buttons are detected (axis, pov and others are not).
-To disable a joystick hotkey click the Joystick button to open the detect window and click the Cancel button.
+The number before "Joy" is the joystick number and the number after it is the button number, so 2Joy1 is the second joystick's first button.

 **Man.**: Selects the Manual Hotkey to execute the currently selected Macro step-by-step.